sahiliamsso/docs/source/index.md

 ###  oxd Client Software
 Gluu offers commercial client software.
 Your application can use any client software that implements the open standards we support.
 But you may want to consider using [oxd](https://oxd.gluu.org) for a few reasons:

-(1) we tried to make it super-easy and fun to use (2) we keep updating it to address the latest security knowledge (3) we can provide more complete end-to-end support if we know both the client and server software (4) oxd subscription revenue helps provide money to support this project, so you can see even more enhancements even faster! [oxd](https://oxd.gluu.org) has libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go.
+(1). we tried to make it super-easy and fun to use.

+(2). we keep updating it to address the latest security knowledge.

+(3). we can provide more complete end-to-end support if we know both the client and server software.

+(4). oxd subscription revenue helps provide money to support this project, so you can see even more enhancements even faster! [oxd](https://oxd.gluu.org) has libraries for Php, Python, Java, Node, Ruby, C#, Perl and Go.
 We also have oxd plugins for many popular open source projects like Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, Kong and many more are being